 * “Tip the bellboy who delivers your bags to your room generously, and the rest of the hotel staff will hear about it in no time at all.
-That first tip with a big smile is the key.” — Joe Yudin, CEO, Touring Israel
+That first tip with a big smile is the key.” — Joe Yudin, WOW List Trusted Travel Expert for Israel

 * “Call the front desk, or the executive concierge (if you are on an executive floor), and explain the problem in a calm, respectful way.
 If that does not generate prompt attention, ask to speak with the hotel duty manager.” — Toby Saltzman, travelterrific

 * “First rule: You get more bees with sugar than with vinegar.
 Keep your cool.
 Second rule: Be prepared to state what will make you happy.
 Know what you want in any negotiation.” — Charles Wolfe, Hurley Travel Experts

 And here are my own tried-and-true tips: